 Moissanite: The Smart Alternative

-Moissanite has gone from "cheap diamond substitute" to "smart jewelry choice" in about five years.
+Moissanite has gone from "cheap diamond substitute" to "genuinely smart jewelry choice" in about five years, and the shift isn't slowing down.
 Here's why:

 | Property | Diamond | Moissanite |